Donating books and other items

 What you can donate

 Items in our collection get a lot of love!
 Donated items need to be in excellent condition to stand up to the wear and tear.
+Because of storage space, we will accept a maximum of 20 items per household.

 We do accept: